centic9/MultiplicativeDigitalRoot/README.md

 "Multiplicative Persistence", see https://en.wikipedia.org/wiki/Multiplicative_digital_root and https://en.wikipedia.org/wiki/Persistence_of_a_number for more information.

-It currently tries to compute the smallest number for each persistence using Java and BigInteger, exploring limits of handling large numbers with BigIntegers.
+It determines the smallest number for each multiplicative persistence using Java and BigInteger or byte-arrays, exploring limits of handling large numbers with BigIntegers and comparing performance to other approaches.

 ## Theory